 Hospital and Clinic

 The veins and arteries are your body’s highways that allow blood to flow efficiently from your heart to every other region of the body and back again.
 You can experience trouble if your blood is unable to flow smoothly.
 Many vascular conditions can be treated without surgery, but you may need to be examined by a surgeon in Barron to determine the best option for you.
-The two most common conditions are peripheral artery disease and varicose veins.
+The two most common conditions are varicose veins and peripheral artery disease.

 Varicose veins are gnarled, enlarged veins.
 Any vein may become varicose, but the veins most commonly affected are those in your legs and feet.
 For many people, varicose veins and spider veins — a common, mild variation of varicose veins — are simply a cosmetic concern.
 For other people, varicose veins can cause aching pain and discomfort.